-arrow-up1316arrow-down1external-linkThere’s AI Inside Windows Paint and Notepad Nowwww.wired.com@MrJgyFly@lemmy.world to Technology@lemmy.worldEnglish • 8 days agomessage-square80fedilink
+arrow-up1318arrow-down1external-linkThere’s AI Inside Windows Paint and Notepad Nowwww.wired.com@MrJgyFly@lemmy.world to Technology@lemmy.worldEnglish • 8 months agomessage-square80fedilink

 Haven’t seen these two paint alternatives mentioned yet: